Rules and Policy

 Official time will be taken from tournament director cell phone.
 Start, finish and any penalties will be measured by cell phone clocks.

-Registration for every event must be received by 8PM the Friday before the event.
+Registration for every event must be received by 8PM the Wednesday before the event.
 Entries received after this cutoff are subject to rejection.
+Maximum of 75 teams per event

-1. NAIFC Qualifiers are two person, one-day, total weight tournaments.
+1. NAIFC Qualifiers are two persons, one and two day, total weight tournaments.
 Locations, times, boundaries, designated species and total number of fish will be announced prior.

 3. Auger blades must not be exposed if the auger is in any way attached to or being transported by/on machine(s) or a device being moved by a machine, at ALL times on tournament day.